canonical/charmed-openstack-upgrader/docs/how-to/plan-upgrade.rst

     # plan for hypervisors with machine ID 0 and 1 (unless they're hosting VMs)
     cou plan hypervisors --machine "0, 1"

-    # plan for all empty hypervisors that are into zone-1
+    # plan for all empty hypervisors that are in zone-1
     cou plan hypervisors --availability-zone=zone-1

 **Note:**